 These patterns, internalised as a young child, continue to impact us throughout our life unless they are consciously brought into awareness and modified appropriately.

 Because we are formed and re-formed through our relationships, the way the client and therapist interact - the relationship we build together - becomes central to the therapy.
 This relationship will vary depending on the needs and goals of each client.
 Research consistently suggests that the quality of the therapeutic relationship is the most significant component in successful psychotherapy.

 Underlying the success of psychotherapy is that you as client feel accepted without judgement.
 I will meet you with curiosity, compassion, and a belief in your ability to change.
 I will help you develop skills in greater self awareness, so that more of your life energy is available for living creatively, as a spontaneous expression of yourself.
 Learning to live out of your own self with awareness is the key to breaking habitual and unhelpful ways of living.

-Prior to training as a psychotherapist I worked for 16 years for the Probation Service, specialising in working with offenders with alcohol addiction, anger management and mental health problems in both one to one and group settings.
+Prior to training as a psychotherapist I worked for 16 years for the Probation Service, specialising in working with offenders with addiction, anger management and mental health problems in both one to one and group settings.